stelgenhof/AiLight/README.md

 - keep the last known settings (colour, brightness, etc.) after a power cycle
 - enable Gamma Correction to make the LED colours appear closer to what our eyes perceive

-This can all be done in [Home Assistant](https://home-assistant.io) (using the MQTT integration) or the built in (mobile friendly) UI.
+This can all be done in [Home Assistant](https://home-assistant.io) (using the MQTT built-in integration via JSON) or the built in (mobile friendly) UI.
 The UI interface also gives you the ability to configure the light remotely.
 You can easily change your WiFi settings or the configuration of your MQTT broker.

+### Other

+- MQTT Last Will and Testament enabled
+- Support for Over The Air (OTA) firmware updates
+- Preserve light settings and configuration after power cycle or restart
+- Perform remote restart using the built-in HTML UI.
+- Reset to factory defaults using the built-in HTML UI (* 'factory' here means the default settings of the AiLight firmware upon compile time)

 **Roadmap**